Ivan Tors

-Ivan Tors (born Iván Törzs; June 12, 1916 – June 4, 1983) was a Hungarian playwright, film director, screenwriter, and film and television producer with an emphasis on non-violent but exciting science fiction, underwater sequences, and stories involving animals.
-He started a Miami-based film studio now known as Greenwich Studios, and later a music company.
+Ivan Tors (born Iván Törzs; June 12, 1916 – June 4, 1983) was a Hungarian playwright, who became an American film director, screenwriter, and film and television producer with an emphasis on non-violent but exciting science fiction, underwater sequences, and stories involving animals.
+He started a Miami-based film studio, Ivan Tors Studios, now known as Greenwich Studios, and later a music company.

 Biography

 Tors was born to a Jewish family in Budapest, Hungary.
 He wrote several plays in his native country before moving to the United States just prior to World War II.
 He arrived with his brother Ervin in July 1939 on the SS Hansa and had come to study at Fordham University in New York City.
 He subsequently enlisted in the United States Army Air Corps then transferred to the Office of Strategic Services.
 Following the war, he was contracted to Metro-Goldwyn-Mayer as a screenwriter.

 In 1952, he made Storm over Tibet, his first film as co-writer and producer.
 He began his partnership with his fellow Hungarian Andrew Marton with this film, reusing much of Marton's footage from Demon of the Himalayas.

 Long interested in fact-based science fiction, often with an underwater setting, Tors partnered with actor Richard Carlson in the 1950s to create A-Men Films, a production company devoted to making films about its own fictitious exploits.

 Under the A-Men banner, Tors wrote and produced The Magnetic Monster (1953) reusing footage from the 1934 German film Gold.
 This was the first film in what became his "Office of Scientific Investigation" (OSI) trilogy that was followed by Riders to the Stars (1954) and Gog (1954), both the same year.
 The following year came the syndicated television series Science Fiction Theater (1955–1957).